0nn0/website-development-questionnaire/README.md

 - List of competitor websites
   - Allowing us to inspect the performance of your competitors websites, so we can take this data into account when setting goals in terms of performance.

-### Design
-- Who is responsible for the design?
-- Wireframes (if available)
-- Designs in Sketch
-  - Includes hover, active and focus states
-- Current state of design
-- Typography
-  - Font files (At least TTF or OTF)
-  - Which fonts are being used?
-  - Has the license to use the fonts been acquired?
-Which font extensions does the license allow?
-  - For each font, what is the name(s) of the system font used as a fallback?
-  - Can they be hosted on the same server as the website or do we need to resort to cloud based services like TypeKit or Google Fonts?

 ### Content
 - Is there a draft of the content?
 - What type of content will be displayed per page?
 E.g.: